allegroai/clearml-docs/docs/guides/pipeline/pipeline_decorator.md

 ## WebApp

-When the experiment is executed, the terminal returns the task ID, and links to the pipeline controller task page and pipeline page.
+When the experiment is executed, the console output displays the task ID, and links to the pipeline controller task page and pipeline page.

 ```
 ClearML Task: created new task id=bc93610688f242ecbbe70f413ff2cf5f